-- 3.6 Internal verification and calibration activities (e.g. chlorine analyzer, turbidimeter, flowmeters, etc.) are conducted by operations personnel in accordance with equipment manuals and/or procedures (Refer to OP-17 Measurement Recording Equipment Calibration and Maintenance). - 3.7 External calibration activities, if required are conducted by qualified third-party providers.
+- 3.5 All third-party drinking water testing services are provided by accredited and licensed laboratories.
+The Ministry has agreement with The Canadian Association for Laboratory Accreditation (CALA) for accreditation of laboratories testing drinking water.
+The QEMS Representative is responsible for notifying the Ministry of any change to the drinking water testing services being utilized. - 3.6 Internal verification and calibration activities (e.g. chlorine analyzer, turbidimeter, flowmeters, etc.) are conducted by operations personnel in accordance with equipment manuals and/or procedures (Refer to OP-17 Measurement Recording Equipment Calibration and Maintenance). - 3.7 External calibration activities, if required are conducted by qualified third-party providers.
 Qualifications of the service provider are verified during the procurement process.
-The service provider is responsible for providing a record/certificate of all calibrations conducted. - 3.8 Chemicals purchased for use in the drinking water treatment process must meet AWWA Standards and be ANSI/NSF certified as per the Municipal Drinking Water Licence (MDWL). - 3.9 The facility orders and receives ongoing deliveries of chemicals to satisfy current shortterm needs based on processing volumes and storage capacities.
+The service provider is responsible for providing a record/certificate of all calibrations conducted. - 3.8 Chemicals purchased for use in the drinking water treatment process must meet AWWA Standards and be ANSI/NSF certified as per the Municipal Drinking Water Licence (MDWL). - 3.9 The facility orders and receives ongoing deliveries of chemicals to satisfy current short-term needs based on processing volumes and storage capacities.
 Incoming chemical orders are verified by reviewing the manifest or invoice in order to confirm that the product received is the product ordered. - 3.10 Process components/equipment provided by the supplier must meet applicable regulatory requirements and industry standards for use in drinking water systems prior to their installation. - 3.11 To ensure the safe delivery of drinking water, the City maintains an inventory of critical repair components.
 The City orders these distribution components through reliable suppliers that provide parts with applicable certification and standards.
 Components are verified by the Public Works Department to ensure the correct product was received.

+ANSI/NSF Documentation

+AWWA Standards

+Calibration Certificates/Records

-ANSI/NSF Documentation AWWA Standards Calibration Certificates/Records Essential Supplies and Services List Municipal Drinking Water Licence (MDWL) OP-17 Measurement Recording Equipment Calibration and Maintenance
+Essential Supplies and Services List

+Municipal Drinking Water Licence (MDWL)

+OP-17 Measurement Recording Equipment Calibration and Maintenance